Shunlei-Li8/Shunlei-Li8.github.io/index.md

 # About

 Hi!
 My name is **Jin Wang**.
 I am a third-year Ph.
 D. student in Bioengineering and Robotics at [Italian Institute of Technology](https://www.iit.it/) (IIT), advised by [Nikos Tsagarakis](https://hhcm.iit.it/our-staff-details/-/people/nikos-tsagarakis) as part of the Humanoids and Human Centered Mechatronics ([HHCM](https://hhcm.iit.it/home)) lab.
-My research interests lie in **robot learning**, **humanoids** and **embodied AI**.
+I am currently a visiting researcher at the **Oxford Robotics Institute**, [DRS-C lab](https://ori.ox.ac.uk/labs/drs-control/), working with Ioannis Havoutis.
+My research interests lie in **humanoids**, **embodied AI** and **robot learning**.
 More specifically, I’m focusing on autonomous robotic loco-manipulation, integrating foundation models into robot tasks and improving autonomy through learning.

 I am deeply committed to cross-disciplinary teamwork, leveraging engineering mindsets to address real-world challenges.
 And I’m passionate about novel robotic design and exploring the intelligence and potential value of robots.